khalid999devs/Numerical_Project_Team_Smashers/README.md

 ## Simpson's 3/8 Rule Theory

-Simpson's 3/8 rule is another numerical integration method used to approximate the area under a curve (definite integral).
+Simpson's 3/8 rule is another numerical integration method to approximate the area under a curve.
 It is similar to Simpson's 1/3 rule but divides the interval into segments that are multiples of 3 and uses cubic polynomials for approximation.

-This method is more accurate than the trapezoidal rule and can be used when the number of intervals is a multiple of 3.
-It provides better accuracy for functions with more curvature.

 **Key Concepts:**

-- Divides the interval into n segments where n must be a multiple of 3
+- Divides the interval into n segments (n must be a multiple of 3)
 - Approximates the curve using cubic polynomials
 - More accurate than trapezoidal rule
 - Requires equally spaced points